-(ddns-confgen only.)
-Quiet mode: Print only the key, with no explanatory text or usage examples; This is essentially identical to tsig-keygen.
+Quiet mode: Print only the key, with no explanatory text or usage examples.

 -r randomfile

 Specifies a source of random data for generating the authorization.
 If the operating system does not provide a /dev/random or equivalent device, the default source of randomness is keyboard input. randomdev specifies the name of a character device or file containing random data to be used instead of the default.
 The special value keyboard indicates that keyboard input should be used.